 High LDL and Vision Loss: New Dementia Risk Factors

-Among the newly added risk factors, high LDL cholesterol is a significant contributor, accounting for around 7% of dementia cases.
-Likewise, untreated hearing loss also accounts for 7% of the risk.
-Addressing these issues could have a substantial impact on reducing dementia rates globally.
-Social isolation and a low level of education tied for third, each responsible for about 5% of the risk.
+Among the previously known risk factors, untreated hearing loss is key, accounting for 7% of the risk.
+Social isolation and a low level of education are tied for third, each responsible for about 5% of the risk.

 The authors also reviewed other possible contributors to dementia, including diet, sleep problems, and mental health conditions.
 However, they concluded that more research is needed before declaring these as definitive risk factors.